The Lake Erie Amateur Radio Association - WB8CQR WR8ABC

 BYLAWS OF THE LAKE ERIE AMATEUR RADIO ASSOCIATION

-ARTICLE V - ADMINISTRATION OF FUNDS AND PROPERTY
+ARTICLE VI - ADMINISTRATION OF FUNDS AND PROPERTY

-ARTICLE IX - STANDARD OPERATING PROCEDURES of the ASSOCIATION
+ARTICLE X - STANDARD OPERATING PROCEDURES of the ASSOCIATION

 PREFACE: Any gender-specific pronoun used in these Bylaws will be understood to include the other gender as well.

 Section 1.
-The members of the corporation at any time may include, and shall be limited to, radio amateurs who hold a valid amateur license issued by the Federal Communications Commission, and who live in or periodically visit the area served by the repeaters operated by the corporation.
+The members of the corporation shall be limited to amateur radio operators who hold a valid amateur license issued by the Federal Communications Commission.

 Section 2.
-Any person qualified under Section 1 may become a member by filing a written application for membership with the corporation, accompanied by dues as stated in Article I, Section 4.
+Any person qualified under Section 1 may become a member by filing a written or electronic application for membership with the corporation, accompanied by dues as stated in Article I, Sections 4 and 5.
 Further requirements, provisions and procedures regarding applications and renewals, as well as a required application approval procedure by the Board of Trustees, shall be prescribed in the Standard Operating Procedures of the Association.

-Section 5.
-In addition to the dues as provided in Section 4, special charges may be established from time to time by the Trustees to cover the cost of specialized equipment, payable by those members using such equipment.
+Section 4.
+In addition to the dues as provided in Section 3, special charges may be established from time to time by the Trustees to cover the cost of specialized equipment, payable by those members using such equipment.
+Unless otherwise addressed by the Board of Trustees under Section 3 all "Family Member(s)" as defined in Section 2a shall be bestowed membership for the cost of a single family membership.

 Section 6.
-Any action which may be authorized or taken at a meeting of members may be authorized or taken without a meeting with the affirmative vote or approval of, and in a writing or writings signed by, no less than a majority of the members who would be entitled to vote at a meeting for such purpose, which writing or writings shall be filed with or entered upon the records of the corporation.
+Any action which may be authorized or taken at a meeting of members may be authorized or taken without a meeting with the affirmative vote or approval of, and in a writing or writings signed by, no less than a majority of the "Active Members" who would be entitled to vote at a meeting for such purpose, which writing or writings shall be filed with or entered upon the records of the corporation.
+Said vote of the majority of "Active Members" may alternatively be taken electronically in accordance with electronic balloting requirements outlined in these Bylaws and/or Standard Operating Procedures.

 Section 7.
 An individual's membership shall automatically terminate on expiration, revocation or suspension of his amateur license.
-A member may be expelled on recommendation of a majority of the Trustees approved by a two-thirds vote of the active members present and voting at the next meeting of the members of the corporation.
+A member may be expelled on recommendation of a majority of the Trustees approved by a two-thirds vote of the active members present and voting at the next meeting of the members of the corporation provided that Section 7a and 7b of Article I is satisfied.

 Section 8.
 The Board of Trustees may recognize and honor a member by conferring upon them the title of TRUSTEE EMERITUS, subject to the following qualifications: